-Geophysical instruments such as GPS/GNSS (Global Navigation Satellite Systems) receivers, strainmeters, seismometers, tiltmeters, SAR, and LiDAR are essential to data collection and analysis performed by UNAVCO community members.
-UNAVCO provides expertise in design, construction, and installation of monumentation, power, communication, and other technical requirements for permanent stations.
-Following installation, UNAVCO tests and troubleshoots the instruments and the data collection, power and communications systems required to record and access data from continuously operating and often remote sites.
-UNAVCO also provides network monitoring for several networks from which the GAGE Facility downloads data.
+Geophysical instruments such as GNSS/GPS (Global Navigation Satellite Systems) receivers, strainmeters, seismometers, tiltmeters, SAR, and LiDAR are essential to data collection and analysis performed by UNAVCO community members.
+The GAGE Facility provides expertise in design, construction, and installation of monumentation, power, communication, and other technical requirements for permanent stations.
+Following installation, the GAGE Facility tests and troubleshoots the instruments and the data collection, power and communications systems required to record and access data from continuously operating and often remote sites.
+The GAGE Facility also provides network monitoring for several networks from which the GAGE Facility downloads data.
 Get help with the Instrumentation section of our site.

 Geophysical instruments measure the physical attributes of the Earth, and these measurements are collected for use by the UNAVCO science community.

-- GPS/GNSS Receivers & Antennae (for GPS, GLONASS, etc.) collect GNSS data which, after processing, is used to measure millimeter-level surface motion measurements at specific points over a period of time; the datasets include temporary, episodic campaign surveys and permanent installations.
+- GNSS/GPS Receivers & Antennas (for GPS, GLONASS, etc.) collect GNSS data which, after processing, is used to measure millimeter-level surface motion measurements at specific points over a period of time; the datasets include temporary, episodic campaign surveys and permanent installations.

 - Geodetic Imaging uses electromagnetic waves to quantify centimeter-scale motions at the Earth’s surface over several square meters to hundreds of square kilometers.